dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Life is either a daring adventure or nothing.
+  Every war when it comes, or before it comes, is represented not as a war but as an act of self-defense against a homicidal maniac.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1059 days)
+## 🌟 Experiences (1060 days)

 ### 🧮 Programming languages